 Email spoofing comes from the word spoof, which is basically another word for falsified.
-An email has been spoofed when the sender deliberately alters parts of the email to make the message appear as though it was composed and sent by someone else.
-Usually this is the sender’s name or email address and the body of the message are formatted to appear as if they are from a legitimate source.
+An email has been spoofed when the sender deliberately alters parts of the email to make the message appear as though the email sender, sends emails as someone else.
+Usually a spoofed email address will contain personal information such as the sender’s name or email address and the body of the message are formatted to appear as if they are from a legitimate source.

 What are the reasons behind why people spoof email?